A great PPC campaign can make a huge difference for your business.

 Your landing pages are as important as your ad copy.

-If a PPC agency doesn’t think the same way, they don’t understand how to increase conversions and reduce your costs.
+If a specialist doesn’t think the same way, they don’t understand how to increase conversions and reduce your costs.

 7. What Strategy Will You Use?

-You’re looking for the agency to start talking about your KPIs (Key Performance Indicators).
+You’re looking for them to start talking about your KPIs (Key Performance Indicators).

 What are these crucial metrics?